andangrd/react-native-markdown-package/README.md

 ## Thanks To

-this project was actually forked from [lwansbrough](https://github.com/lwansbrough) , [gijoehosaphat](https://github.com/gijoehosaphat) and imported a parser library which forked from
+I'm very thankful to contributors who help me to make this libary better, and also this project was actually forked from [lwansbrough](https://github.com/lwansbrough) , [gijoehosaphat](https://github.com/gijoehosaphat) and imported a parser library which forked from
 [Khan](https://github.com/Khan) with some enhancements below :
  1. Styling method.